Canyon de Chelly & Monument Valley

 $200 - February 24 - March 22, 2022

 $400 - March 23 - April 26, 2022

 Canyon de Chelly is a National Park entirely owned and maintained by the Navajo Nation, a unique management.
 The legends of Navajo origin, family patterns, and rituals are centered in the Canyon, where people have lived for nearly 5,000 years.
 Hogans, sheep, and tended cornfields are often visible as we approach this area.
 We are enveloped in this natural scene of earthy colors, sharp rock lines, shadows, cactus-studded red soil, and dazzling blue skies.
 We are immersed in another culture; we are invigorated and uplifted by all we see and feel.

 Included meals are denoted: Breakfast: B, Lunch: L, Dinner: D

 We travel west, stopping to enjoy the Navajo Nation Museum before arriving in Window Rock.
 After lunch on our own, our guide joins us for a coach tour of Window Rock, before we continue to Canyon de Chelly Visitors Center.
-We begin our drive around the south rim of the Canyon, stopping at Tsegi, Junction, White House and Spider Rock overlooks as our guide explains the history of the canyon and the peoples who lived in it.
+We begin our drive around the south rim of the Canyon, stopping at Tsegi, Junction and Spider Rock overlooks as our guide explains the history of the canyon and the peoples who lived in it.

 DAY 2 B, L